emqx/emqx-coap/README.md

 ## Known Issues
 - Upon unloading emq-coap plugin, udp dtls port (5884 by default) could not be closed properly.
+  + The only way to turn off dtls port is restarting EMQ broker.

 License